A little round up of my tips on how to get a new life that I’m calling “My 3 Big Things to Finding Freedom in Life”

 This isn’t a quick process.
 Experimentation is vital and so is finding out what you get enjoyment from.

-This year, the balance of my work changed to become largely based from home so I can still work whilst managing my health requirements.
+The balance of my work has changed to become largely based from home so I can still work whilst managing my health issues.

-I know I have a strong purpose around helping others so I am honing that need and redesigning my offering into more of an online coaching and development business.
-I also help a friend of mine on a part-time basis manage her consulting business (again, from home!).
+I know I have a strong purpose around helping others so I have honed that need and redesigned my offering into more of an online coaching and development business (changeleader360.com) and have set up a partnership with a dear friend of mine as my distributor.
+I also help same friend on a part-time basis manage her consulting business (all from home).

-The process is slow due to my capacity issues but I love the freedom I have found in shaping my new future.
+The process has been slow due to my capacity issues but I love the freedom I have found in shaping my new future.
 It was an unexpected benefit.
-After having delivered to ‘someone else’s’ agenda for 25 years of my career, it’s nice to finally be in control of where I spend my time!
+After having delivered to ‘someone else’s’ agenda for 25 years of my career, it’s nice to finally be in control of where I spend my time.

-My vision ultimately is to work from home from anywhere and I am making steps to do that.
+My vision ultimately is to work from home from anywhere and I am making good steps to do that.
 Life feels exciting again.
-I want the same for you.

 Take your first, big, brave step